ttoohey/laravel-filterable/readme.md

 # Negating rules

-Rules may be negated by using the 'NOT' modified for default rules, or prefixing the rule modifier with 'N' for other rules.
+Rules may be negated by using the 'NOT' modifier for default rules, or prefixing the rule modifier with 'NOT_' for other rules.

 ```
 // anyone but John